marcelkornblum/sn-rfcs/text/0004-hosting.md

 }
 ```

+**NB.** If you're not using CloudFront for this environment you can safely delete those lines.
+If you are using the same credentials for more than one environment, simply add the extra bucket and/or cloudfront lines to the reources section (making sure to have a line for each bucket and another line for `/*` - all the items inside the bucket).

-* Create a user with `<name>` and assign it the policy you just made.
-Give it programmatic access and save the key and secret
+Next, still in IAM, create a user also called `<name>`, and assign it the policy you just made.
+Give it programmatic access and mane a note of the key and secret (but make sure the note can be deleted later; you don't want this in a repo, a chat message or anything persistent).
+This is the user the CI system will use to deploy your front end.

-* Add the new policy to the Role that developers use to access this account from the master on
+The next step is making easy for perm Signal Noise devs to perform the same operations as the use you've just made.
+Simply attach the new Policy to the DeveloperAccessFromMaster Role that you should find in IAM if the account was set up according to these instructions.
+Note that for high security environments you may not want to perform this step, or you may want to attach the policy to a custom role not available to all developers.

-Set up CI using the key and secrets (you should have at least two: production and non-production, and perhaps more per-environment).
+Lastly, [set up CI](./0003-continuous-integration) using the key and secrets you noted above (you should have at least two: production and non-production, and perhaps more per-environment).
 Test a CI build and make sure it puts the right code in the right place and that it's accessible via the CF endpoint.

-If necessary, you will then need to go to ACM and set up a SSL certificate (in the N Virginia us-east-1 region) for your custom domains.
-Once it's verified, go back to the CF distro, add the SSL certificate and specify your CNAMEs for the custom domains.

-Profit

 ### Static hosting on GCP
 [Static Hosting on GCP]: #static-hosting-gcp

+We often use GCP for hosting static projects, or the non-production environments of static projects, since the [AppEngine](https://cloud.google.com/appengine/) service gives the following easy-to-setup benefits over e.g. AWS S3:
+* Free HTTPS endpoint with no setup (for a non-custom domain)
+* Access controls, allowing only specified people, or e.g. only Signal Noise employees, to access the project, with no extra code
+* Easy concurrent version hosting, making CI integration simple and painless

+If you want a high performance static front end you should follow the [official tutorial](https://cloud.google.com/storage/docs/hosting-static-website), but to use our common GAE setup you need to follow these instructions.

+**TODO**

 ### Dynamic hosting on AWS
 [Dynamic Hosting on AWS]: #dynamic-hosting-aws

+The main rule about dynamic back ends on AWS or GCP is write your code within a docker container, since it reduces maintenance overhead and increases portability, even if you code specifically for AWS.
+Since ElasticBeanstalk has very poor support for containers (it uses ECS in a very inflexible way that causes a lot of headaches), the best options are ECS or EKS directly, or for small projects to use Lambdas.

+These are all outside the scope of this document since they become very involved and project-specific, but if using containers please conside the Fargate runtime for jobs that need to remain available but get very low traffic (such as non-production environments).

 ### Dynamic hosting on GCP
 [Dynamic Hosting on GCP]: #dynamic-hosting-gcp

+The main rule about dynamic back ends on AWS or GCP is write your code within a docker container, since it reduces maintenance overhead and increases portability, even if you code specifically for GCP.
+This rules out AppEngine as a general approach and ideally GKS would be the service of choice, but we've also had some success using Cloud Run for jobs that need to remain available but get very low traffic (such as non-production environments).

 ### Setting up a new AWS account
 [Setting up a new AWS account]: #setting-up-aws-acc